-There are clearly some significant advantages to bringing in a cosigner, but the move isn’t without risk.
+Bringing in a cosigner has significant advantages, but the move isn’t without risk.
 If you’re considering taking out student loans with a cosigner, think about these pros and cons first:

-- You may get better terms: If your cosigner has excellent credit, high income, or, better yet, both, it can often qualify you for a lower interest rate than you would have received on your own.
-This will save you significantly over time.
+If your cosigner has excellent credit, high income, or both, it can often qualify you for a lower interest rate than on your own.
+This will save money over time.

-- Any missed payments can hurt the cosigner: The biggest downside is that any slip-ups on your part can hurt your cosigner’s credit and cause financial problems.
-It’s imperative you stay current on payments if you bring in a cosigner.
+The biggest downside is that any slip-ups on your part can hurt your cosigner’s credit and cause financial problems.
+You must stay current on payments if you bring in a cosigner.